sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 sasjs job execute jobs/extract/makedata1 -l sasjsbuild/makedata1.log -t viya
 ```

 The job path can be relative (to the appLoc) or a full path.
 The log path can also be relative (to the sasjs folder) or a full path.
+This command could be used on it's own, or triggered as part of a scheduling tool such as Jenkins.

 More details here:  https://cli.sasjs.io/job